pfrankov/js-best-practices/README.md

 ```

 ### Never put the semicolons to the end of a line
-It will be still valid JavaScript
+It will be still valid JavaScript.
+Valid means good.
 ```js
 const a = 1; // Bad
 const a = 1 // Good!